mgibby91/scheduler/README.md

 # Interview Scheduler

-This project is a full-stack web application created for the Lighthouse Labs Web Development Bootcamp.
+This project is a full-stack web application created during the Lighthouse Labs Web Development Bootcamp.
 The main goal of Interview Scheduler was to learn and practice using React to build an interactive UI in conjunction with a server and database.

 ## Setup / Getting Started